 HSSEDI provides specialized independent and objective technical and systems engineering expertise to DHS components, program managers and operating elements, while addressing national homeland security system development issues and developing and delivering DHS capabilities.

-HSSEDI generally works on only the most complex homeland security issues and systems in order to assist the department in evolving toward an integrated system-of-systems approach through various enterprise modernization efforts and process efficiencies.
+HSSEDI generally works on only the most complex homeland security issues and systems in order to assist the department in evolving toward an integrated "one DHS" system-of-systems approach through various enterprise modernization efforts and process efficiencies.
 HSSEDI promotes compatibilities across the various homeland security platforms and equipment to reduce our nation's risk to terrorism and catastrophic incidents.

 HSSEDI program objectives are generally achieved through the following: recommendation of new technologies; development of prototypes and proof-of-concept demonstrations; review of systems design optimization and trade-space considerations; development of integrated architectures and frameworks; application of enterprise systems engineering principles for improved interoperability and information sharing; establishment of technical standards, measures and best practices; and development of realistic test environments and scenarios.